tejveer77/AutoMetrics/README.md

-# Tejz AutoMetrics
+# AutoMetrics

 ## Overview
-Tejz AutoMetrics is a Python automation tool for IT systems—processes Excel/CSV/TXT files, calculates key metrics (e.g., totals, averages), stores data in SQLite, and generates Excel/PDF reports.
+AutoMetrics is a Python automation tool for IT systems—processes Excel/CSV/TXT files, calculates key metrics (e.g., totals, averages), stores data in SQLite, and generates Excel/PDF reports.
 Reports are emailed with "TejzAutoMetrics Analysis Report" and "Attached: Data report with key metrics."

 ## Features
 - **Dynamic Schema**: Adapts SQLite to any dataset.